Important Updates & Info About Returning to In-Person Learning

 For those students returning in-person on February 22 and March 1 who receive transportation, the transportation schedule will remain the same as the last time they were attending school in-person.
 If you have any questions, please call the Transportation Office at 978-674-4333.

 The COVID-19 rates here in Lowell continue to improve.
-According to the Commonwealth’s weekly report released on February 18, the average number of daily cases per 100,000 residents is now 41.0, down from 87.0 a month ago, while the “percent positivity rate” (the percentage of tests that are positive here in Lowell) is now 5.01, down from 10.15 a month ago.
+According to the Commonwealth’s weekly report released on February 25, the average number of daily cases per 100,000 residents is now 31.2, down from 87.0 a month ago, while the “percent positivity rate” (the percentage of tests that are positive here in Lowell) is now 4.28, down from 10.15 a month ago.
+COVID data in Lowell has declined in six consecutive weekly reports, and in nine of the last 10 weekly reports.

 The latest COVID-19 data, updates and information can be found on the LPS COVID-19 Dashboard.
 Please check out this great resource.